sohinimallick16/geospatial-ai-archaeology-portfolio/05_landcover_classification_hampi/README.md

 ## 📈 Analysis & Interpretation

-A full breakdown of the classification accuracy, limitations, and archaeological implications is available in the [Analysis Report →](analysis.md).
+A full breakdown of the classification accuracy, limitations, and archaeological implications is available in the [Analysis Report](analysis.md).

 ---